JonathanMEdwards/subtext10/doc/language.md

 }
 ```

-We can delete an item in a series with the `delete` function, which results in a series with that item removed (crashing if there is no such row):
+We can delete an item in an array with the `delete` function, which results in an array with that item removed (crashing if there is no such row):
 ```
-series delete i
+array delete i
 ```

-We can delete all items from a series with the `clear` function.
+We can delete all items from an array with the `clear` function.
 ```
-series clear() length() =?
+array clear() length() =?
 0
 ```

 ### Columns
-A column of a table is a series containing the contents of one of the block items from each row.
+A column of a table is an array containing the contents of one of the block items from each row.
 The columns of a table are accessed using `.` as if the table was a block containing the columns.
 For example:

 ```
 t = do {